cicsdev/cics-event-consumer/README.md

 Alternatively you can export the `com.ibm.cics.ca1y.web` project as a WAR file and install it into the Liberty JVM server using an application entry in server.xml.

 ## Documentation
-Details how to use CA1Y see the [CA1Y.pdf](https://github.com/cicsdev/cics-event-consumer/tree/master/documentation/CA1Y.pdf).
+Details how to use CA1Y see the [ca1y.pdf](https://github.com/cicsdev/cics-event-consumer/blob/master/documentation/ca1y.pdf).

 ## CAY logging
-CA1Y uses java.util.logging facilities to trace the processing of consumed events.
+The application uses the standard Java logging framework (java.util.logging) to write messages.
+These can be directed to the JVM server standard error (STDERR) file as follows:

+* Disable the JVM server.
 * Create a logging.properties file on zFS to specify the logging parameters.
 For example create /usr/lpp/ca1y/examples/logging.properties containing the following:

 ```properties